 Each Child is Unique

 As every parent knows, children have different temperaments from the early stages of infancy.
 Some infants are calm, while others seem to “come out kicking and screaming.”
 Children who have difficult temperaments as infants may have difficulties later in life.
 When children are impulsive, irritable, and easily distracted, they tend to externalize their difficulties by acting out and alienating themselves from others.
 Conversely very inhibited and shy infants may develop anxiety-related disorders when they’re older.

-What is the effect of parents on children who display difficult or challenging temperaments early in life?
+What is the effect of parents on children who display challenging temperaments early in life?
 In many cases, the child’s behavior evokes certain types of parent behaviors.
 These parent behaviors then worsen the child’s predispositions, provoking stronger responses from parents and then further escalating the temperamental difficulties of the child.

 For example, irritable, difficult infants tend to evoke hostility, criticism, and coercive discipline from parents.
 Some mothers are less playful with such infants, which produces a tremendous amount of insecurity and ambivalence in the infant.
 The child is uncertain about security and love, which exacerbates his or her temperamental difficulties.
 In another set of studies, impulsive and overactive children elicited harsher forms of parenting in their toddler years.
 This harsh parenting was associated with more acting out when the children were adolescents.
 In these studies, it was the parenting style rather than the temperament of the child that predicted acting-out behavior.

 The bottom line is that although some kids are born with difficult temperaments, the quality of parenting can moderate the extent to which these temperaments lead to problems later in life.
 Children’s vulnerabilities for mental health problems can be activated by certain triggers, such as poor parenting.
 On the other hand, their strengths can be activated by effective parenting.
 Good parenting allows children to explore and use their innate abilities.